More than just a trophy

 3. The BIBAs Winners’ Academy

 If you’re good enough to triumph at the BIBAs, you’ll be automatically enrolled onto the BIBAs Winners Academy.
-Through our partnership with the world-leading Lancaster University Management School (LUMS), leaders from the 17 BIBAs’ winners will be offered leadership masterclasses from the likes of mountaineer Sir Chris Bonington, Jo Fairley, the founder of chocolate brand Green and Blacks, and Will Butler-Adams, the boss of folding bicycle brand, Brompton Bikes.
+In conjunction with partner organisations, leaders from our BIBAs’ winners will be offered leadership masterclasses from the likes of mountaineer Sir Chris Bonington, Jo Fairley, the founder of chocolate brand Green and Blacks, and Will Butler-Adams, the boss of folding bicycle brand, Brompton Bikes.

 4. The opportunities

-Even in a digital and information age, business is still done through relationships and you and your business have a chance to build new relationships and commercial opportunities through the BIBAs and Chamber of Commerce business communities.
+While we’re in the digital age business is still done through relationships and you and your business have a chance to build new relationships and commercial opportunities through the BIBAs and Chamber of Commerce business communities.
 Our networks are not just local.
 Members of the Chamber of Commerce and those involved in the BIBAs, include some of the leading specialists in their sectors, potentially leading to national and international opportunities for you and your business if you invest the time.

 5. The investment